Temple Israel (Boston): Dr. Arnold L. Segel Library Center

+Rabbinical leaders

+The following individuals have served as senior rabbis of the congregation:

 Architecture

-1885 building

 In 1884–1885, the congregation erected the oldest purpose-built synagogue that remains standing in Massachusetts.
-The Rundbogenstil building, with twin towers and a rose window in the form of a Magen David stands at 600 Columbus Avenue, at the corner of Northampton.
+The Rundbogenstil-styled building, with twin towers and a rose window in the form of a Magen David, stands at 600 Columbus Avenue, at the corner of Northampton.
 Today, it is the African Methodist Episcopal Zion Church.

-1906 building

 In 1906, the congregation moved to a new building that is now the Morse Auditorium of Boston University.